 Soft, moist, and flavorful, these fun mini red velvet cakes are made from my homemade and from scratch red velvet cake recipe.
 With delicious cream cheese icing, they make the perfect dessert or gifts for friends and family.

 My childhood was filled with wonderful food each and every day, but even with all of that, Christmas baking made the days extra special.
 I remember vividly the treats we always had, the family recipes: standard candies, special cookies, etc. I make them all for my family now.

-Of course, even though I used our from-scratch Red Velvet Cake recipe, I did employ a few shortcuts that saved me a good bit of trouble and time so today I’m going to share that with you just in case you find yourself needing to make a few dozen Red Velvets sometime before Christmas!
+Of course, even though I used our from-scratch red velvet cake recipe, I did employ a few shortcuts that saved me a good bit of trouble and time.
+So today I’m going to share that with you just in case you find yourself needing to make a few dozen mini red velvet cakes sometime before Christmas as well!

 Because as mothers, we all know that could totally happen…

 There’s a lot to love about this mini red velvet cakes recipe.
 But let me just say they’re quick and easy to make and taste unbelievably soft and moist.
 You’re going to want to keep a batch for yourself after you give them a try, believe me!
 I mean, who can resist the irresistibly sweet combination of chocolate and red food color with cream cheese frosting?
 Not me!